dzy407720698/507Final/README.md

 3. go to http://localhost:5000/

 ## Code Structured:
-a.
-I have one Class called cache which contains five functions.
+a) I have one Class called cache which contains five functions.
 Through this class, I could using BeautifulSoup to get the data.
-  1. _has_entry_expired function make sure the scraping data is new.
+  1) _has_entry_expired function make sure the scraping data is new.
-  2. get function scraping the data from website, and saving it to the local by call the _save_to_disk function.
+  2) get function scraping the data from website, and saving it as csv to the local by call the _save_to_disk function.

-I use beautifulsoup
+b) Creating two tables, Movies and Ratings, and import the data from csv file.

+c) Using flask_sqlalchemy to open the Flask, so you don't need to create the new flask, and install the package If you already has the packages in your Python.